Land Reuse

 • a recorded deed showing ownership in the owner’s name.

-• An applicant can purchase up to 2 lots per calendar year (January – December)
+• An applicant may purchase up to 3 lots per calendar year (January – December).

-• Requires the endorsement of a registered Neighborhood Lot Endorser (NLE).
-Eligible organizations include, Block Clubs registered with the City’s Department of Neighborhoods, DLBA Community Partners in good standing, or a Department of Neighborhood District Manager or Deputy District Manager.
+• Requires endorsement from a registered Neighborhood Lot Endorser (NLE).
+Eligible organizations include Block Clubs registered with the City’s Department of Neighborhoods, DLBA Community Partners in good standing, or a Department of Neighborhood District Manager or Deputy District Manager.

 Read our Vacant Land Policy here.